mskippen/05-Work-Day-Scheduler/README.md

 AS AN employee with a busy schedule
 YOU can add important events to a daily planner
-SO THAT YOU can manage my time effectively
+SO THAT YOU can manage your time effectively

-## Acceptance Criteria
+## Features

 GIVEN you are using a daily planner to create a schedule WHEN you open the planner